mitchellvitez/doldrums/README.md

 Higher numbers mean higher precedence.
 All operators are binary (they have both a left and a right hand side).

-Precedence | Associativity | Operators
+Precedence | Associativity | Operator
 -----------|---------------|---------
 6          | left          | _function application_
 5          | right         | *